 Witness Post: Sunday sunday

 She felt shame.
 Sunday’s do that.
-She felt a stiffness in her neck and a throbbing in her head.
+She felt a stiffness in her neck and her head throbbed.
 How many drinks had she belted down last night?
 Who was the guy she awoke beside?
-It was all a blur.
+It was all a blur and her hangover was getting worse.

 She could not remember anything past the conversation with her girlfriend in the house party bathroom.
 Her boyfriend was super tired and went home early.
 She had wanted to stay and party.
 It had been a long week and she felt she deserved some fun.
 She started with a kamikaze.
 After the third drink?
 Or was it the fifth?
 Gone.

-She threw on her skimpy black dress.
-Tiptoeing out, sweater in hand.
+She threw on her skimpy black dress, tiptoed out the apartment door, sweater in hand.
 She couldn’t face him.
-Calling an Uber, she made her way back to her apartment.
+Calling an Uber, she made her way back to her own apartment.
 Was it Sunday?
-Yes, that’s what her phone said anyway, Sunday.
+Yes, that’s what her phone said anyway … Sunday.

 As the driver made her way through the wet streets, the passenger felt the emptiness of her actions, but still couldn’t go there.
 Her head hurt too much.
-Instead, the memories of Sundays from those middle school years seeped back into her consciousness … she drifted.
+Instead, the memories of Sundays from those middle school years seeped back into her consciousness.
+Her mind drifted to the previous decade.

 Splashing water on her face to awaken, dressing quickly in her Sunday best, brushing her hair, she hurried to get ready.
-She remembers putting on that special make-up in case Rob, that cute guy from behind her in 7th grade math class, were in church.
+She remembers putting on that special make-up in case Robbie, that cute guy, who sat behind her in 7th grade math class, were in church.

 Rushing out the door so as not to miss the ride with dad, she felt hassled.
 We are “late for church,” he called in that irritatingly loud voice.
 Dad was always in a hurry to make it to church.
-He didn’t want to miss the processional hymn, for some reason that escapes me.
+He didn’t want to miss the processional hymn, for some reason that escaped me.
 Dad was such a pain in the ass about punctuality.
 Mom, who was even more Catholic than dad, was nearly as late as I was.
-Somehow we made it to the parking lot and church in time for the processional.
+Somehow we made it from home to the parking lot and into the church in time for the processional.

-As I think about it, sitting there in the pews was special.
-The church and the congregation were our people.
-We had prayed with them and heard the same bad homilies for years.
-Yet the place held us.
+As I think about it now, sitting there in the pews with family was special.
+The church and the congregation were our friends, our neighbors, our people.
+We had prayed with them and for them, and we had heard the same bad homilies as we sat alongside them for years.
+Yet the place and the people held us.
 It had a certain stillness, quiet and peace.
 And the music.
 The music was the best part.
 It was so contemplative and soothing.

 What was I thinking?
 Not much, apparently … I have a lot to sort out to get the guy thing right.